×

 Ribs sticking out, also known as rib prominence or protruding ribs, refers to a condition where the ribs become visibly more prominent than usual, often giving a noticeable or uneven appearance to the chest.
 This condition can be observed in various contexts and may result from a range of underlying issues.
 Causes of ribs sticking out can include poor posture, where slouching or an improper alignment of the spine causes the ribs to appear more prominent.
 Skeletal abnormalities, such as scoliosis or rib deformities, can also contribute to the appearance of protruding ribs.
 Conditions that lead to significant weight loss or muscle wasting, such as malnutrition or chronic illness, may make the ribs more noticeable as the overlying muscle and fat decrease.
 Additionally, congenital conditions or deformities, such as pectus carinatum (a protruding chest) or pectus excavatum (a sunken chest), can affect the appearance of the ribs.
 Treatment for protruding ribs depends on the underlying cause.
 In cases where poor posture is the issue, physical therapy or exercises aimed at improving posture and strengthening the back and core muscles can be helpful.
 For skeletal deformities or congenital conditions, corrective measures such as braces or surgical interventions may be necessary.
 Addressing significant weight loss or muscle wasting involves nutritional support and possibly physical therapy to regain muscle mass and improve overall health.
 If the prominence of the ribs is associated with an underlying medical condition, treating that condition appropriately is crucial.
 Consulting a healthcare professional is essential for accurate diagnosis and to determine the most effective treatment plan based on individual needs.

-- Child and Adolescent Mental Health Services in Camp 18
+- Homeopathic Services in Camp 18

-- Pediatric Nutritional Support in Camp 18
+- Pediatric Chronic Kidney Disease (CKD) Management in Camp 18

-- Histopathology Services in Camp 18
+- Head and Neck Oncology Services in Camp 18

-- Neurological Rehabilitation in Camp 18
+- Preoperative and Postoperative Guidance in Camp 18

-- Pediatric Gastrointestinal Conditions in Camp 18
+- Behavioral Health Consultation in Camp 18

-- General Surgery Services in Camp 18
+- Endocrine Oncology Services in Camp 18